How to Survive Driving in Ireland (and Actually Enjoy It!)

 We selected full coverage at the time of booking so when we arrive at the counter, we are only offered one additional option.
 The option to cover the tires and glass for an additional $5 per day.

-All in all, a 4-day car rental picked up in Shannon and returned in Dublin cost us $265.
+All in all, a 4-day car rental picked up at Shannon Airport and returned in Dublin cost us $265.
 Not bad for the total freedom it affords us to explore the countryside without fear of any damage to the car.

-With Dooley now out of the picture, you’re left with the typical international rental chains.
+With Dooley now part of Enterprise, you’re left with the typical international rental chains.

 But remember, the usual suspects like Enterprise, Avis, Hertz, etc can vary greatly by location.
 Many are independently operated.
-Always research reviews on the specific location where you’re planning to rent.
+My best advice is to research reviews on the specific location where you’re planning to rent.
 And make sure you’re fully insured, no matter which company you choose.

-I like DiscoverCars.com for comparing rates across a variety of companies and reading reviews.
+I like DiscoverCars.com for comparing rates across a variety of companies and checking review scores.

 GPS can be invaluable in navigating through some of Ireland’s more rural areas.
-We have T-Mobile’s free international data plan, so we are able to use our phones for GPS without a problem.
+We have T-Mobile’s free international data plan, so we can use our cell phones for GPS via Google Maps without a problem.
+And cell service is fairly reliable all over Ireland.

-If you don’t have the ability to use your phone for navigation, consider spending the extra money on a GPS unit.
+If you don’t have the ability to use your phone for navigation, it’s a good idea to spend the extra money on a GPS unit.

 The Bottom Line: Get a small car, buy all the insurance, and don’t rent a manual if you can’t drive one at home on a good day.